lener1987/OpenLive-macOS/README.md

 ## Connect Us

 - You can find full API document at [Document Center](https://docs.agora.io/en/)
-- You can fire bugs about this demo at [issue](https://github.com/AgoraIO/Agora-macOS-Tutorial-Swift-1to1/issues)
+- You can file bugs about this demo at [issue](https://github.com/AgoraIO/Agora-macOS-Tutorial-Swift-1to1/issues)

 ## License